Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 The tear film consists of three unique interactive layers:

 2. The aqueous (water) layer is primarily produced by the lacrimal gland, which is located on the outside corner of the upper eyelid.
-Dry eye secondary to a deficient aqueous layer is closely linked to oral medications, increased age, female gender, and poor diet.
+Dry eye secondary to a deficient aqueous layer is closely linked to hormonal variation, oral medications, increased age, female gender, and poor diet.
 This type of dry eye can be treated with medicated eye drops and plugging of the tear ducts.

-3. The mucin layer is produced by conjunctival cells on the white part of your eyes and provides the base for the rest of the tear film can adhere to.
-Mucin deficiency can lead to a complex form of dry eye for which eye drops as well as oral therapies may be needed.
+3. The mucin layer is produced by conjunctival cells on the white part of your eyes and provides the base for the rest of the tear film to adhere to.
+Mucin deficiency can lead to a complex form of dry eye for which medicated eye drops as well as oral therapies may be needed.

 Illustrating the Layers of an Eye